scribe-security/docs/docs/integrating-scribe/ci-integrations/gitlabci.md

 Create SBOM for local git repository. <br />

-> When using implicit checkout note the Gitlab-CI [git-strategy](https://docs.gitlab.com/ee/ci/runners/configure_runners.html#git-strategy) will effect the commits collected by the SBOM.
+> When using implicit checkout note the GitLab-CI **[git-strategy](https://docs.gitlab.com/ee/ci/runners/configure_runners.html#git-strategy)** will effect the commits collected by the SBOM.

 ```YAML
 git-remote-job: